microsoft/dotnet/README.md

 ## How to Engage, Contribute and Provide Feedback

 .NET open source projects from Microsoft (gladly) accept PRs and other contributions.
-To contribute to ASP.NET 5 or EntityFramework, see [the ASP.NET Contributing Guide](https://github.com/aspnet/Home/blob/master/CONTRIBUTING.md).
+To contribute to ASP.NET Core or Entity Framework Core, see [the ASP.NET Contributing Guide](https://github.com/aspnet/Home/blob/master/CONTRIBUTING.md).
 To contribute to .NET Core, see the
 [.NET Core Contributing Guide](https://github.com/dotnet/corefx/wiki/Contributing).